Muhammad Jahanzaib Khan Khichi

 Muhammad Jahanzaib Khan Khichi is a Pakistani politician who was the Provincial Minister of Punjab for Transport, in office from 13 September 2018 till April 2022.
 He had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

-Previously he was a Member of the Provincial Assembly of the Punjab from February 2013 to May 2018.
+Previously he was a member of the Provincial Assembly of the Punjab from February 2013 to May 2018.

 Early life and education

-He was born on 7 January 1973 in Lahore.
+He was born on 7 January 1973 in Lahore to a Muslim Rajput family.